In anticipation of Labor Day and next summer’s Fourth of July celebrations, I’m excited to share this stunning Flag Cake Recipe with you.

 - Sponge Cake – soft, spongy, and remarkably light, the vanilla sponge cake creates the perfect foundation for this dessert.
 Rest assured, this is an extremely well-tested sponge cake recipe – just take a moment to read through the instructions before starting.

-- Whipped Cream – lightly sweetened whipped cream, flavored with pure vanilla extract, envelopes the cake layers without weighing them down.
+- Whipped Cream – lightly sweetened whipped cream, flavored with pure vanilla extract, envelopes the cake without weighing it down.

 - Fresh Berries – this flag cake showcases an abundance of ripe summer berries.
 The center layer is filled with sliced strawberries.
 Blueberries, raspberries, and cherries (optional) adorn the cake, forming a rustic representation of the American flag.